kallecrotts33/dvb-logger/README.md

 #### Help
 The ``--help`` argument generates a list of valid arguments, as seen in the example above.

-#### Adapter
+#### Adapter and frontend
-The ``--adapter`` argument changes the value of the adapter path, this can be changed in order to log the signal from a specific DVB card or a specific frontend, this is also useful for comparing two devices.
+The ``--adapter`` and ``--frontend`` arguments change the value of the adapter path, this can be changed in order to log the signal from a specific DVB card or a specific frontend, this is also useful for comparing two devices.

 #### Output
 The ``--output`` argument changes the name of the log file, the file extension ``.db`` is automatically added.
 This feature is useful for keeping track of multiple logs.